markjprice/cs13net9/docs/errata/improvements.md

 }
 ```

 The return value of the EF Core `DbSet<Customer>.AddAsync` method is an `EntityEntry<Customer>`.
-The code stores this in a local vaariable named `added` but we do not do anything with it.
+The code stores this in a local variable named `added` but we do not do anything with it.
 We could simplify the code by not defining and setting the `added` variable, as shown in the following code:
 ```cs
 public async Task<Customer?> CreateAsync(Customer c)
 {